schmelczer/great-ai/docs/how-to-guides/use-service.md

 Likely, the main way you would like to expose your model is through an HTTP API. [@GreatAI.create][great_ai.GreatAI.create] scaffolds many REST API endpoints for your model and creates a [FastAPI](https://fastapi.tiangolo.com/){ target=_blank } app available under [GreatAI.app][great_ai.GreatAI].
 This can be served using [uvicorn](https://www.uvicorn.org/){ target=_blank } or any other [ASGI server](https://asgi.readthedocs.io/en/latest/){ target=_blank }.

 Since most ML code lives in [Jupyter](https://jupyter.org/){ target=_blank } notebooks, therefore, deploying a notebook containing the inference function is supported.
-To this end, `uvicorn` is wrapped by the `great-ai` command-line utility which, among others, takes care of feeding a notebook into `uvicorn`.
+To achieve this, `uvicorn` is wrapped by the `great-ai` command-line utility which, among others, takes care of feeding a notebook into `uvicorn`.
 It also supports auto-reloading.

 ### In development